DIT-ROBOTICS/Eurobot-2025-Main/README.md

         to create tree
     - `$ ros2 run bt_app_test bt_ros2` to execute the tree

-- Work flow to add new nodes and tree
+- Steps to add new nodes and tree
     1. write new nodes in `bt_action_node_lib` or `decorator_node_lib`
     2. register the nodes in `bt_ros2`
     3. `$ colcon build --packages-select bt_app_test` to build the package